FINALLY, AN ALL NATURAL ZEOLITE TURF INFILL SAFE FOR KIDS, PETS, AND THE ENVIROMENT

 - Non-scented odor neutralizer that performs like a sponge/magnet combination to capture and eliminate common odors associated with artificial turf.

-- The unique structure of Zeolite allows rainwater to continue to flow through drainage holes even after product settles in.
+- The unique structure of Zeolite allows rainwater to continue to flow through drainage holes even after the product settles in.

 - Environmentally beneficial